By Olivia David. Last updated 17th September 2021. Welcome to our London City airport accident claims guide.

 - General Damages – These represent the physical and psychological injuries themselves.
 The severity of the injury and the effect it has had on your lifestyle and well-being will all be considered.

-- Care Claim – If you have needed help around the home, or help with taking care of any dependants, a care claim can be launched.
+- Care Claim – If you have needed help around the home, or help with taking care of any dependents, a care claim can be launched.

 - Loss of Earnings – If you have had to take time off from work, or cannot return to work due to your injury, any loss of earnings, or future loss of earnings, need to be included in the claim.